Medically reviewed by C.H. Weaver M.D. Medical editor 6/2022

 More than half of all people diagnosed with cancer receive systemic therapy.
 For millions of people who have cancers that respond well to chemotherapy, this approach helps treat their cancer effectively, enabling them to enjoy full, productive lives.
 Furthermore, many side effects once associated with chemotherapy are now easily prevented or controlled, allowing many people to work, travel, and participate in many of their other normal activities while receiving chemotherapy.

-Understand the Goals of Cancer Treatment with Systemic Therapy
+Understand the Goals of Systemic Therapy

 - To cure the cancer